From Cloud Migration to Managed Services, TMT Finance Leaders Tackle Challenges With Multifaceted Strategies

 Take technology integration as an example.
 Despite a number of concerns related to the use of cloud, such as the security and saturation of cloud technologies, many companies have opted to take a long-term view – or as one software tech CFO described recently, “invest first and figure it out later.”
 While this strategy isn’t advisable, it is a sign of the times that certain business leaders are willing to take some financial risks in their effort to accelerate technological change.

 Deploying cloud-based applications was cited as the No. 1 priority in 2022 by TMT respondents, up from No. 4 the previous year.
-Clearly, the cloud migration will continue, as only about a third of current apps being utilised reside in the cloud.
-With certain headwinds pointing toward managed services being more cloud-based, another software CFO said his company has prioritised moving all employee deployment over to the cloud.
+Clearly, the cloud migration will continue, as only about a third of current apps being utilized reside in the cloud.
+With certain headwinds pointing toward managed services being more cloud-based, another software CFO said his company has prioritized moving all employee deployment over to the cloud.
 Protiviti’s recent CFO Exchange Roundtable provides additional insights on this topic and other issues of concern to high-tech software companies.

 Data security and privacy

-TMT finance leaders also are expanding and refining their data-protection role by, among other things, quantifying risks associated with ransomware, assessing the risks and rewards of paying a ransom, and determining the funding that enables organisations to respond to these attacks quickly and cost effectively.
+TMT finance leaders also are expanding and refining their data-protection role by, among other things, quantifying risks associated with ransomware, assessing the risks and rewards of paying a ransom, and determining the funding that enables organizations to respond to these attacks quickly and cost effectively.
 Again, it comes as no surprise that like other industry finance leaders, TMT CFOs listed strengthening data security and privacy as their No. 2 priority this year.
 However, the multifaceted strategies that they are deploying underscore the urgency and scale of this concern.

 Many of the strategies to address data security and privacy concerns are being driven by the intensification of legislative, regulatory and enforcement efforts globally.
 In the United States, for example, the Justice Department’s pursuit of companies that violate Section 889 of the National Defense Act and the agency’s Civil Cyber-Fraud Initiative are two primary examples of the elevated enforcement activity.